Vision Protection Tips for Young Eyes Image

 Vision Protection Tips for Young Eyes

-But younger eyes are anything but indestructible.
+But, younger eyes are anything but indestructible.
 Childhood threats to visual health run the gamut from disease to injury.
-Your child probably won’t develop glaucoma during their younger years, but there’s plenty of other preventable issues to worry about.
+Your child probably won’t develop glaucoma during their younger years, but there are plenty of other preventable issues to worry about.

 Parents should take particular care in laying a solid foundation for good eye health early.
 After all, eyes aren’t nearly as resilient as other body parts.
 Problems incurred when we’re young have a nasty tendency to stick with us as we get older, often becoming more severe as they do.